 If immunization records are not provided, online students will need to submit an exemption form every semester on MyHealthSpace under "Downloadable Forms."
 Note: submitting immunization records is recommended to expedite access to your registration portal for your first semester and to avoid registration holds each following semester.

 What happens if I don't submit an exemption form?

-You will not be able to register for classes until you have submitted your exemption form.
+You will not be able to register for classes until you have submitted an exemption form before each semester.

 Required Health Insurance